On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

-Using a similar analysis as in the proof of Theorem 2 in our paper, one can obtain a tighter bound on $\eta $ compared to $\frac{1}{L}$, which is given by $\eta < \tilde \eta = \frac{-(3-\sigma)+\sqrt{(3-\sigma)^2 + 4 (1-\sigma)^2 (1+\kappa)}}{2 L (1 + \kappa)}$, for which, the spectral radius $\rho(\bar G(\eta)) < 1$. \end{remark} \begin{remark} Note that the upper bounds on the step sizes for both the Network-GIANT algorithm and gradient tracking based algorithm in \cite{li_na_gradient_tracking}, given by $\bar \eta$, and $\tilde \eta$ are simply sufficient conditions, as the evolution of the three error norms in \eqref{norminequality} are given by inequalities rather than equalities.
-Thus while choosing an $\eta$ below the corresponding upper bounds will definitely guarantee convergence, it may be possible to obtain faster convergence with a larger step size.
-For example, for a graph with $\sigma=0.7$, and $L=5, \mu=1$ (i.e. a mild condition number of $5$), it can be shown through numerical computation for $0 < \eta < \tilde \eta$, that the smallest value of $\rho(\bar G(\eta))$ is $0.9954$ for the distributed gradient tracking algorithm in \cite{li_na_gradient_tracking}.
-Similar conservative convergence rates based on Theorems 1 and 2 can be found for the Network-GIANT algorithm. \end{remark} \begin{remark} It is also not possible to directly compare $\bar \eta$ and $\tilde \eta$ as functions of only $\sigma$ and the condition number $\kappa$, since $\tilde \eta$ also depends on $L$, the Lipschitz continuity parameter. \end{remark}
+is upper bounded, and for a specific value of $\eta = \frac{\mu}{L^2} (\frac{1-\sigma}{6})^2$, the spectral radius $\rho(\bar G(\eta)) < 1$.
+Using a similar analysis as in the proof of Theorem 2 in our paper, one can obtain a tighter bound on $\eta $ compared to $\frac{1}{L}$, which is given by $\eta < \tilde \eta = \frac{-(3-\sigma)+\sqrt{(3-\sigma)^2 + 4 (1-\sigma)^2 (1+\kappa)}}{2 L (1 + \kappa)}$, for which, the spectral radius $\rho(\bar G(\eta)) < 1$. \end{remark} \begin{remark} Note that the upper bounds on the step sizes for both the Network-GIANT algorithm and gradient tracking based algorithm in \cite{li_na_gradient_tracking}, given by $\bar \eta$, and $\tilde \eta$ are simply sufficient conditions, as the evolution of the three error norms in \eqref{norminequality} is given by inequalities rather than equalities.
+Thus, while choosing an $\eta$ below the corresponding upper bounds will definitely guarantee convergence, it may be possible to obtain faster convergence with a larger step size.
+For example, for a graph with $\sigma=0.7$, and $L=5, \mu=1$ (i.e., a mild condition number of $5$), it can be shown through numerical computation for $0 < \eta < \tilde \eta$, that the smallest value of $\rho(\bar G(\eta))$ is $0.9954$ for the distributed gradient tracking algorithm in \cite{li_na_gradient_tracking}.
+Similar conservative convergence rates, based on Theorems 1 and 2, hold for the Network-GIANT algorithm. \end{remark} \begin{remark} It can be easily verified that there is no universal ordering between $\bar \eta$ and $\tilde \eta$, as depending on the specific parametric values of $L, \mu$, and $\sigma$, either $\bar \eta <\tilde \eta $ or $\tilde \eta <\bar \eta $ may be possible. \end{remark}

+\begin{remark} A global parameter such as the spectral radius \(\sigma\) can be estimated online in a fully distributed manner; see, for example, \cite{ref:RA-GS-DVD-CS-KHJ-etal-14,ref:AY-15,ref:YZ-SL-JW-20}, which rely on local data and consensus-driven protocols. \end{remark}